You are here

 A Practical Guide for Physicians and Other Health-Care and Public Health Professionals

 What should I do if I have a tick that I want to identify or test?

 Knowing what kind of tick bit you may be important in knowing what your risk of disease is.
 The Michigan Department of Health and Human Services (MDHHS) provides tick identification at no charge to Michigan citizens.
 Ticks that are submitted from people that are identified as blacklegged ticks (also known as deer tick) and are alive will be forwarded to the MDHHS Bureau of Laboratories for Lyme disease screening only at no cost.
 Ticks that are dead when they are received or are from animals (dog, cat, horse, etc.) will not be tested however, they will be identified to species and lifestage.

-For more information regarding the tick identification and testing program, in addition to instructions on how to ship the tick, on Tick Identification and Testing in Michigan.
+See more information regarding the tick identification and testing program, in addition to instructions on how to ship the tick, on Tick Identification and Testing in Michigan.

 Tickborne Dieases In Michigan is a quick reference table for health care providers that includes vector species, incubation period, signs and symptoms, general laboratory findings, laboratory diagnosis, and treatment for the following tickborne diseases: Lyme disease, anaplasmosis, babesiosis, and Rocky Mountain spotted fever.
-Click here for the table.

 What is the treatment for anaplasmosis?

 Doxycycline is the first line treatment for adults and children of all ages and should be initiated immediately whenever anaplasmosis is suspected.
 Infected individuals who are treated early and correctly may recover quickly via outpatient medication.
 However, those experiencing more severe symptoms may require hospitalization.
 Treatment should never be delayed pending the receipt of laboratory results, or be withheld on the basis of an initial negative laboratory result.